mcc-prior-art/mcc-layer/README.md

 It is intended for:

-- Research
+- research
-- Prototyping
+- prototyping
-- Architecture review
+- architecture review
-- Integration experiments
+- integration experiments
-- Execution-governance evaluation
+- execution-governance evaluation
-- Enterprise AI control architecture discussion
-- Robotics and physical AI governance discussion
+- enterprise AI governance discussion
-- Board-level autonomy maturity review
+- autonomous systems control-boundary design

-It should not be treated as a certified production control system.
+It should not be treated as a certified safety system.

-It should not be used as the sole safety, security, legal, or compliance mechanism for real-world deployments.
+It should not be used as the sole control mechanism for safety-critical, financial, legal, regulated, or physical-world production environments.

 ---

 ## Production Deployment Requirements

-Production deployments should include independent engineering, security, legal, compliance, and safety validation.
+Production deployments should include independent engineering, security, legal, compliance, and safety validation where applicable.

 Recommended production controls:

 - mTLS
 - SPIFFE / SPIRE identity
-- Signed policy bundles
+- signed policy bundles
-- Strong subject identity
-- Source attribution
+- hardware attestation where applicable
-- Hardware-backed or cloud KMS-backed signing keys
+- Vault, KMS, or HSM-backed signing keys
-- Asymmetric authority artifact signatures
+- asymmetric authority-token signatures
-- Replay-protected nonce registry
+- replay-protected nonce registry
-- Short-lived authority artifacts
+- short-lived tokens
-- Immutable audit logging
+- immutable audit logging
-- Tamper-evident hash chains
+- tamper-evident hash chains
 - WORM audit storage
-- Policy versioning
+- policy versioning
-- Key rotation
+- key rotation
 - Prometheus metrics
-- Alerting
+- alerting
 - SIEM export
-- Independent security review
+- independent security review
-- Independent compliance review
+- domain-specific compliance review
-- Domain-specific safety review where applicable
+- functional safety review where physical systems are involved

+---

+## Certification Status

+MCC-Core is not currently certified under IEC 61508, ISO 13849, ISO 10218, SOC 2, ISO 27001, or any equivalent certification regime.

+Any production deployment in safety-critical, regulated, financial, legal, healthcare, industrial, or physical environments would require independent assessment, certification review, and validation by qualified bodies.

+MCC-Core should be treated as an execution-governance architecture and reference implementation, not as a certified product.

 ---